Montreal Canadiens Road Struggles Continue

 “It always difficult when you’re playing catch up, said Julien following the loss.
 “We managed to rebound, but it’s still something that continues to haunt us.
 It continues to make this season difficult.”

-The Canadiens clawed their way back to 3-2, thanks to goals from Brendan Gallagher and Daniel Carr in the third period, but ultimately, it proved to be not enough, as the Canadiens lost their league-worst 18th away game.
+The Canadiens clawed their way back to 3-2, thanks to goals from Brendan Gallagher and Daniel Carr in the third period, but ultimately, it proved to be not enough, as the Canadiens lost their league-high 18th away game in regulation.

 “We need to consistently bring the same effort that we give at home,” said defenceman Joe Morrow.
 “We have to have the same mindset and come together as a group in the room beforehand and realize that road games are a little harder to win.
 We have such a great fan base, stadium and atmosphere to play in back home that it definitely propels you to bring a little extra in the game.
 On the road, I think we just have to figure out that it’s a little more difficult than it is at home.”